New program aims to help veterans land jobs in tech industry

 The Hampton Roads community has special ties to the military, and a new program has something many residents could benefit from.

-Veterans running small businesses are getting the real life equivalent of a free MBA with the “Veterans in Residence.”
+Veterans running small businesses are getting the real life equivalent of a free MBA with the “Veterans in Residence" program.

 It's a collaboration between the shared workspace company WeWork and the non-profit Bunker Labs.
 CBS News reports that the goal is to grow the businesses of 10,000 vets over the next five years.